Seafood, Eat Food

 Methylmercury is significantly more toxic than elemental mercury.
 This is because methylmercury is readily absorbed in the gastrointestinal tract, with measured absorption rates as high as 90%.
 As such, methylmercury in fish constitutes the most significant dietary source of mercury exposure for most people.

 Once methylmercury is absorbed, it enters the bloodstream and can travel around where it is able to deposit itself in many of the organs.
 Significant exposure to methylmercury can cause widespread damage in the body, including to the brain, heart, kidneys, lungs, and immune system.
-This process also occurs in aquatic species too, and the major organs of fish display higher levels of mercury than other bodily tissues such as the muscles.
+This process also occurs in aquatic species too, and mercury levels are highest in the muscles and organs of fish.

 Methylmercury then begins to create water-soluble complexes in the body, with a special affinity for the amino acid cysteine.
 Due to the presence of a thiol group in cysteine’s chemical structure, cysteine has a high affinity for the heavy metals copper, zinc, and iron that the body needs and uses for everyday biological processes.